ireaneus/CDI/docs/OTSurvey/OTSurveyZechariah.md

 date: 520 B.C.
 writer: Zechariah
 category: The Twelve
-description: Author is mentioned in Ezra 5 and 6, and counterpart Nehemiah 12:1.
-Date is the same year as Haggai's prophecy, in the eighth month.
+description: Author is mentioned in Ezra 5 and 6, and counterpart Nehemiah 121.
+Date is the same year as Haggais prophecy, in the eighth month.
 bibleReference: Zechariah
 ---